apaladugu3/apaladugu3.github.io/_pages/about.md

   - /about.html
 ---

-I am a post-doctoral scholar in the Integrated Systems Engineering department at the Ohio State University (OSU).
-My research interests include but are not limited to creating and demonstrating tools that help evaluate distributed work systems.
-This includes research on using computational modeling and simulation techniques for evaluating envisioned safety critical systems.
-This research can be applied to a variety of domains of practice, such as low altitude short range air transportations system, spaceflight operations, large scale software system and disaster response operations.
+I am a postdoctoral scholar in the Integrated Systems Engineering department at The Ohio State University.
+My work focuses on developing computational modeling and simulation tools to evaluate distributed work systems, especially those operating in complex, safety-critical environments.
+I’m interested in understanding how new technologies and automation affect system-wide performance under both ideal and degraded conditions.

+My research spans domains such as low-altitude air mobility, spaceflight operations, large-scale software systems, and disaster response.
+At its core, my work enables designers, engineers, and decision-makers to anticipate how new capabilities interact with human operators, automation, and the broader system.
+This approach reveals trade-offs, coordination needs, and potential failure modes before systems are fully built or deployed.

+For industry, this means being able to evaluate the downstream effects of a change.
+Whether you're planning to overhaul incident response protocols, migrate workflows to a new platform like Salesforce, or place a multi-million dollar aircraft order, my approach helps organizations proactively identify performance gaps, coordination breakdowns, or unintended consequences introduced by new procedures or technologies.
+The goal is to provide actionable insight before high-stakes decisions are made, saving time, reducing risk, and ensuring a smoother transition to future-ready operations.

+By modeling work, not just workflows, I help bridge the gap between system design and real-world operation.
+My goal is to provide tools that support informed decision-making in early-stage development, ensuring that future autonomous and semi-autonomous systems are not only innovative but also resilient, scalable, and human-aware.

 News
 ======